vkoves/vkoves.github.io/_posts/2020-02-09-the-accessible-developers-starter-kit.md

 NVDA and ChromeVox are both screen readers, and I have used both of them to audit pages and to test if our screen reader users were getting the content we were trying to communicate via properties like `aria-live`.

-ChromeVox is my day-to-day screen reader, as it's a Chrome extension that is easy to install and works on Linux (which is pretty rare).
-However, it's no longer maintained and can handle certain aria tags incorrectly.
+ChromeVox is my day-to-day screen reader, as it&apos;s a Chrome extension that is easy to install and works on Linux (which is pretty rare).
+However, it&apos;s no longer maintained and can handle certain aria tags incorrectly.

-NVDA, on the other hand, is a free screen reader for Windows, and it's my screen reader of choice when I want to test on a Windows machine.
-It's more popular and more maintained than ChromeVox.
+NVDA, on the other hand, is a free screen reader for Windows, and it&apos;s my screen reader of choice when I want to test on a Windows machine.
+It&apos;s more popular and more maintained than ChromeVox.

 Download NVDA or learn more at [the NVDA homepage][nvda].
-Install or learn more about ChromeVox at [ChromeVox's Chrome Web Store page][chromevox].
+Install or learn more about ChromeVox at [ChromeVox&apos;s Chrome Web Store page][chromevox].

 {% include linkedHeading.html heading="ZoomText" level=3 %}

 ZoomText is a tool that I actually heard about thanks to a user with low vision, who used it to change the color scheme of websites and to magnify the screen beyond the browser limit of about 500%.

-It's really useful for making sure that your website properly handles different color schemes and for finding accessibility issues you might not find otherwise, like your links relying on color differences that are lost with a custom color scheme.
+It&apos;s really useful for making sure that your website properly handles different color schemes and for finding accessibility issues you might not find otherwise, like your links relying on color differences that are lost with a custom color scheme.

-Download it or learn more at [ZoomText's homepage][zoomtext].
+Download it or learn more at [ZoomText&apos;s homepage][zoomtext].

 Have suggestions for a tool that you love that I should try out?
 [Tweet at me!][my-twitter]

 <!-- All links for simplicity -->